zimbatm/lines/README.md

   digit, digit, ":",
   digit, digit, ":",
   "Z" ;
-litteral = ?
+literal = ?
 UTF-8 visible characters ? ;
 space = " ";
 ```

-Litterals can be further parsed with language-specific formats and
+literals can be further parsed with language-specific formats and
 default to string when no match is found.

 `unit` allows you to keep the unit with your numbers.
 For example `3ms`.
 If